Body

 Maps and models can be invaluable in helping you get your head around awakening experiences and creating deeper levels of understanding.

 It’s also important that maps and models are held and used flexibly; that there is an understanding that no single map or model holds the ultimate truth of reality.
-They are helping you get in touch with your own experience and notice things that you may be missing.
+They are helping you get in touch with your own experience and to discover new aspects of experience.

-The body, heart, mind and soul framework emerged from the essence of the different strands of experience being pulled out of me and clarified; it is the simplest and most effective way that I could describe the underlying nature of experience that I have encountered.
-It has been refined through many thousands of hours of exploration, teaching and working with other people’s most intimate inner worlds.
+The body, heart, mind and soul framework emerged from the essence of the different strands of experience being pulled out of me and clarified; it is the simplest and most effective way that I could describe the underlying nature of experience.

-This page is like a directory of the models and how they relate to each other.
+This page is a directory of the models I have created and how they relate to each other.
 Every model can be related to every other model and they intersect and build on each other to create a rich eco-system.
 Each one has a link to the page on the website where you can find out more about it.

-If you have a very analytical and nerdy side, like me, you may love all this technical detail underneath and get excited about understanding the intricacies of a table that is designed to model experience.
+If you have a very analytical and nerdy side you may love all this technical detail underneath the hood of my content and approach.
 If not, you can skip this page; you don’t need to be able to understand this to relate to my content.

 If you would like to hear me talk in more detail about my models, here is a presentation that I did on the Stoa – A Model of Awakening: Wholeness, Integrity & Your Innate Mystical Nature.

-I have created a framework for awakening that describes how each of us is a living body, heart, mind and soul eco-system.
+I have created a framework for awakening that describes how everyone is a living body, heart, mind and soul eco-system.
 And on a Universal level this corresponds to how life is a combination of form, relationship, consciousness and cosmos.

 A good place to start with connecting to these building blocks is by sensing into the different parts of you.
 This will give you an intuitive and conceptual base from which to work with the content that it is here and this will allow you to go much deeper, much quicker.